 FinanceThe City of Williams Lake is committed to sound financial management of its operations, debt, reserve balances and addressing our ageing municipal infrastructure.
-The City will effectively plan and steward the continuance of healthy fiscal management on these issues for current and future generations.
+Our focus is to provide maximum efficiency and reasonable taxation, while also making provision for future infrastructure and service needs.
+The City's Financial Services effectively plan and steward the continuance of healthy fiscal management on these issues for current and future generations.

 Related Topics: About Finance & Taxes

-The Director of Finance is responsible for designing and implementing adequate financial controls for the City's accounting functions, thereby ensuring the integrity of all financial transactions.
+Financial Planning, Analysis and ReportingThe Chief Financial Officer is responsible for designing and implementing adequate financial controls for the City's accounting functions, thereby ensuring the integrity of all financial transactions.

 PayrollThe Payroll Section administers the pay function for City employees in accordance with the collective agreement and policies which are in effect.
-As of April 1, 2016 there are currently 189 employees on the payroll system, divided into the groups below.
+There are 192 elected officials, employees and volunteer fire fighters on the payroll system, divided into the groups below.

-▪ Elected Members of Council (indemnities) ...
-7
+▪ Elected Members of Council

-The Purchasing Section purchases and secures materials, supplies, equipment and services required by the City including contracts for all non-inventory items, construction contracts and consulting services.
+Purchasing, Supply Chain and Inventory ManagementThe Purchasing and Supply Chain Section purchases and secures materials, supplies, equipment and services required by the City including contracts for all non-inventory items, construction contracts and consulting services.

-The Stores section purchases and maintains all inventory requirements and associated products for Public Works operations including automotive and garage-related supplies.
+The Inventory section purchases and maintains all inventory requirements and associated products for Public Works operations including automotive and garage-related supplies.
 The City's central stores is located at 555 Second Avenue.

 Related Topics: Tenders, Quotations and Proposals

-Risk Management and InsuranceThe Risk Management section supports the organizations identification, managing, controlling or transferring of risks associated to the City's assets, programs and operations and ensures that accidental losses are effectively managed and funded.
+Risk Management and InsuranceThe Risk Management section supports the organizations identification, managing, controlling or transferring of risks associated to the City's assets, programs and operations and ensures that accidental losses are effectively insured, managed and funded.

 Taxation includes the collection of City revenues, including property taxes; annual residential utility (water, sewer, garbage/recycling) charges and metered utility billings; grants-in-lieu of taxes; provincial homeowner grants; local improvement charges; and the payment of taxes collected for other taxing authorities.